-This is a two-part list of core building blocks that have helped me develop an unwavering white abolitionist practice.
+This is a three-part list of core building blocks that have helped me develop an unwavering white bodied liberation practice.

 Part One is for those on the first wave of their journey (~0-5 years).
 This list spurred new awareness and shifted my beliefs.

 Part Two is for those in the second wave of their journey (~5-15 years).
-This list is for those of you who have been on an anti-racist journey for a while and who are ready to go deeper, get healthier, and become more effective.
+This list is for those of you who have been on a liberation journey for a while and who are ready to go deeper, get healthier, and become more effective.

-At some point, there will be a part three...but I'm not there yet.
+At some point, there will be a part four...but I'm not there yet.

 If you don't see something on this list that you've seen recommended everywhere else, you can bet it's intentional on my part.

 The filter I use in deciding whether to recommend a resource is whether I've seen it be effective...

 Does it loosen white people from the system of racism?